“Why did I ever think making English Muffins was hard? Yours came out great. Toasted, with melted butter…Mmm.” ~Kathy

 - Perfect Blueberry Muffins

 - an instant read thermometer is also a help

 - Put everything except the semolina into the bowl of a stand mixer fitted with the paddle attachment (not the bread hook.)
 Alternatively, if you have a bread machine you can set it to the dough cycle.

 - Mix the dough on medium speed for about 5 minutes, The dough should come away from the sides of the bowl and be smooth and quite elastic.
 I had to scrape the sides of my bowl a couple of times.

 - Scrape the dough down into a rough ball and cover with plastic wrap.
 Let rise in a warm place for about 2 hours until risen and puffy.

 - After the rise, gently deflate the dough.
-This dough will be softer than traditional bread doughs, so just handle it carefully.
-Turn it out onto a surface that has been dusted with the semolina, or corn meal, and form it into 12 pieces.
-(First cut the dough in half, then cut each half into three pieces, and cut each of those pieces in half)
+This dough will be soft and sticky.
+Turn it out onto a surface that has been dusted with the semolina, or corn meal, and form it into 16 pieces.
+(First cut the dough in half, then cut each half in half, and again and again until you have 16 (more or less) equal blobs.

-- Form the pieces into rounds, and then flatten them into disks about 3 1/2 inches in diameter.
+- Form the pieces into rounds, and then lightly pat them into disks about 3 inches in diameter.
 Make sure they are dusted on both sides with the semolina.
 Cover loosely with plastic and let rest for about 20 minutes.
 They will puff gently.

-- Be sure to use a fork to split the muffins to bring out that famous English muffin texture.
+- Be sure to use a fork to split the muffins before toasting to bring out that famous English muffin texture.